Gardner, Torres rally Yanks over Astros 6-5 in 10 innings

 "I just take a breath and stay focused," Torres said following his opposite-field single against Brad Peacock that lifted New York over the Houston Astros 6-5 Tuesday night.
 "And after that enjoy the moment."

-Brett Gardner led off the bottom of the first with a home run against unbeaten Charlie Morton, then hit a tying, two-run drive with one out in the ninth inning off Chris Devenski.
+Brett Gardner led off the bottom of the first with a home run against unbeaten Charlie Morton, then hit a tying, two-run drive with one out in the ninth inning off Chris Devenski for his fourth hit.
 New York, which leads the major leagues with five victories when trailing after eight innings, had not won when making five errors since beating the Chicago White Sox 3-2 on April 19, 1997.

 "Any time you make five errors and can hang around and sneak away with a win, you'll take it," Gardner said.